newrelic/docs-website/src/data-dictionary/NginxSample/net.connectionsActive.md

   - NginxSample
 ---

-Current number of active client connections.
+Number of connections that are currently active.

-For NGINX Plus systems.ce systems.
+For NGINX open source systems.